Growing up in a multilingual family

 What I’ve noticed is that my grandparents are very mentally able, bright and do not forget a thing, which I believe has something to do with their multilingualism.
 They can rapidly translate in between all the languages when I don’t understand a story they are trying to tell, and have great joy in doing so.
 Through their multilingualism they have been able to make friends from various parts of India and reconnect with ancient works of literature, which again has been a great source of satisfaction for them, and has given them a sense of wellbeing.

-I, too, have found that learning languages have enabled me to remember things for longer, spot patterns and in general, languages have helped to sharpen my thinking.
+I, too, have found that learning languages has enabled me to remember things for longer, spot patterns and in general, languages have helped to sharpen my thinking.
 It also is great fun to learn a language, to be able to use it to connect with people of different cultures and to read the literature of their cultures.
 I’ll never forget how excited I was the first time I read a novel in French, and as a language teacher, I’ve witnessed the same joy in my students.

 I’ve also seen how languages can help boost self-esteem in teenagers.
 Many of my students who otherwise lacked confidence academically, and didn’t really enjoy coming to school, suddenly developed a pleasure in learning languages, found a new way to express themselves, and therefore became more confident and positive in outlook.